Žubina

 Žubina ([ˈʒuːbina]) is a small village in the Municipality of Trebnje in eastern Slovenia.
 It lies north of Veliki Gaber.
-The area is part of the historical Lower Carniola region.
+The area is part of the traditional region of Lower Carniola.
 The municipality is now included in the Southeast Slovenia Statistical Region.

+Church

 The local church is dedicated to the Holy Spirit and belongs to the Parish of Veliki Gaber.
 It has a 15th-century nave that was extended and vaulted in the 18th century when the current belfry was also built.